Architecture of Lisbon, Portugal

 3. São Jorge Castle

 São Jorge Castle is one of the oldest works of architecture in all of Lisbon.
 It has been continuously modified since ancient times, with expansions being done by the Romans, the Moors, and the Kingdom of Portugal.
-[It’s currently ranked as #23 on our list of the World’s Strongest Castles] The oldest parts of the castle date from the medieval period, and they have square towers built from light-colored limestone.
-After the adaptation of gunpowder, the Portuguese added several bastions and earthen walls in order to help defend Lisbon from sieges.
+The portions of the Medieval Castle were built with square towers constructed from light-colored limestone.
+After the adaptation of gunpowder, the Portuguese added several bastions and earthen walls to help defend the fortress from cannon fire.
 Today thousands of visitors come to the castle every year to climb the castle walls and get commanding views over the entire city.

 4. Lisbon Cathedral